shakeel-faiz/FF/003/software.md

 ## What are Benefits of Software?

+Software provides various benefits, some of which are as follows:

 -   **Automation**: Reduces manual effort by automating tasks.
 -   **Efficiency**: Speeds up processes, like accounting or communication.
 -   **Customization**: Can be tailored for specific industries, like medical software.
 -   **Scalability**: Easily upgraded to handle more users or data as a business grows.

 ## What is the Future of Software?

+The future of software is shaped by emerging technologies and evolving user needs.
+Some of these emerging technologies include:

 -   **Artificial Intelligence (AI)**: